A Guide To Day Trading With Leverage

 In this case, it would also be practical to use our short profit calculator to find out exactly how much you stand to gain when shorting.

 The calculation for day trading buying power works by combining your margin plus the chosen ratio.
+For a $50 account, for example, make sure you choose the best lot size for $50 to maximize your leverage without overexposing your capital.

 Let’s assume your current cash balance is $300 and you want to use a ratio of 1:55.